cirosantilli/softcover_vagrant/README.md

     cd example_book
     softcover build

-Your book is ready under the `projects/` directory in the host.
+Your book is ready under the `projects/` subdirectory in the host.

 # I am new to Vagrant